What is Restorative Dentistry?

 We suggest a fixed porcelain bridge to replace one to four missing or extracted teeth.
 It is a tried-and-true solution to restore your bite.
 A traditional bridge will crown two neighboring teeth to stabilize the porcelain replacements.
 If there are signs of gum disease, we will need to treat the area before we secure your final bridge.
 Doing so will promote the longevity of your bridge.

-If you are looking for a more permanent option or do not have healthy teeth to support the crown, we can examine your gum tissue and bone to qualify you for an implant-supported bridge.
+If you are looking for a more permanent option or do not have healthy teeth to support the crowns, we can examine your gum tissue and bone to qualify you for an implant-supported bridge.

 Are Dentures Right for Me?